isaacrestrick/chromium-terminal/README.md

 - **bookmarks** - Read and modify your bookmarks
 - **tabs** - Open the terminal in a new tab

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-MIT License - feel free to use this project however you'd like!

-## Screenshots

-### Terminal Interface
-The clean, Ghostty-inspired terminal with large input box for comfortable typing.

 ### Command Examples
 ```
 ❯ help